prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``http-server.http.port``:
   Specifies the port for the HTTP server.
 Presto uses HTTP for all communication, internal and external.

-* ``task.max-memory=1GB``:
-  The maximum amount of memory used by a single task (a fragment of a query plan running on a specific node).
-  In particular, this limits the number of groups in a ``GROUP BY``, the size of the right-hand table in a ``JOIN``, the number of rows in an ``ORDER BY`` or the number of rows processed by a window function.
-  This value should be tuned based on the number of concurrent queries and the size and complexity of queries.
-Setting it too low will limit the queries that can be run, while setting it too high will cause the JVM to run out of memory.

 * ``query.max-memory=50GB``:
   The maximum amount of distributed memory that a query may use.